 Bamboo and Hemp are traditional fibres that substitute cotton and are more ethically produced than cotton.
 Bamboo is a fast very growing fibre without the need for insecticides and pesticides and also does not require replanting.
 Bamboo can also be transformed easily into yarn without the need for huge amounts of water and contains natural moisture-wicking properties making it more ideal for high aerobic activities.

 Bamboo usually produced a soft hand feel however, the development of bamboo into soft yarn is a long process in which bamboo often passes through a heavy chemical process.
 One example of chemically processed bamboo is the material called Bamboo Rayon.
-The chemical process is commonly used to turn bamboo fibres into soft handle, silk-like material.
+The chemical process is commonly used to turn bamboo fibres into a soft handle, silk-like material.
 Some fabric mills have started to use lyocell technology (brand name TENCEL®) to transform bamboo into a soft textile without the use of so many chemicals.

 Hemp has been used in the textile industry for thousands of years and is the most sustainable and durable option also for naturally sourced activewear textiles.
 Hemp is naturally UV-protective and holds its shape because it stretches less than other natural fibres.
 This often prevents hemp from being used in performance sportswear as most sportswear requires a degree of stretch and movement.
 Growing hemp is also more sustainable than cotton and bamboo and grows more densely, needing no pesticides or herbicides and returns almost 70% of the nutrients it takes back to the soil.
 The manufacturing process of hemp textile can be done organically through a mechanical process that requires no chemicals.
 Despite that, some companies produce hemp fabric chemically, in a process that is much more harmful to the environment, but faster and cheaper to create.
 So again, when choosing your hemp garment use only sustainable branded help suppliers.